DomiBolt/Portfolio/README.md

 # Portfolio

 ## About Me
 My name is Dominika Bołtuć.
 I have a master's degree in Sports Management with a specialization in Safety of Mass Events.
 I graduated from the Academy of Physical Education and Sport in Gdańsk, Poland.
 My goal is to develop testing knowlage and technical skills.
+I'm eager to learn new things and I would like to expand my knowledge in the field.
 On this site I would like to share my all gained experience from personal studies and researches I've made.

 ## Tech skills
   - DevTools